©

 • the cheese is made in a cooperative or cheese dairy within 24 hours of milking

-• the cheese is made twice a day, just after milking
+• The cheese is made twice a day, immediately after milking

-• the milk used comes from a single herd, the herd of each farm producer
+• The milk used comes from a single herd, each farmer’s own herd

-• the cheese is made on the farm directly after milking
+• The cheese is made on the farm immediately after milking

 • a Protected Designation of Origin (PDO) since 1958

-• Only 3 breeds of cow are authorised to produce Reblochon milk: Abondance, Montbéliarde and Tarine.
-They are fed mainly on grass and hay (from the PDO area, supplemented with GMO-free cereals).
+• only three breeds of cow are authorised for the production of Reblochon milk: Abondance, Montbéliarde and Tarine.
+Their diet consists mainly of grass and hay (sourced from the appellation area and supplemented with GMO-free cereals).

-• In winter, the producers and their cows stay at the foot of the mountains in the “ferme d’en bas”, and in spring they travel to the “ferme d’en haut” in the mountain pastures for 4 to 5 months.
+• In winter, the farmers and cows stay at the foot of the mountains in the ‘lower farm’, and in spring they move up to the ‘upper farm’ in the mountain pastures for four to five months.

-• It takes around 4 litres of milk to make 1 cheese weighing between 450 and 550g.
+• Around 4 litres of milk are needed to make one cheese weighing between 450 and 550g.

-• The milk comes out of the cow at 35°C and is made into cheese directly after milking, even before it has had a chance to cool down.
+• The milk comes from the cow at 35°C and is turned into cheese immediately after milking, before it has even had time to cool.

-• After milking, from curdling to ripening, 8 stages are necessary to make the cheese.
+• From milking through to ripening, eight stages are required to make it.

-Savoy Reblochon cheese is the perfect accompaniment to many recipes, whether raw or cooked, sweet or savoury.
-It can be enjoyed in summer and winter alike, and its full-bodied flavour is equally at home with raw vegetables, gingerbread or a creamy asparagus soup.
-This typical mountain cheese can be enjoyed at any time of year:
+Reblochon de Savoie enhances a wide variety of dishes, whether raw or cooked, sweet or savoury.
+It can be enjoyed in both summer and winter, and its distinctive flavour complements raw vegetables, gingerbread or a creamy asparagus soup just as well.
+This typical Alpine cheese can be enjoyed all year round:

-• In winter, in a reblochonnade, tartiflette, risotto, macaroni gratin or burger.
+• In winter in a reblochonnade, a tartiflette, a risotto, a macaroni gratin or a burger.

-• In spring, in stuffed courgettes, fresh sandwiches, spring salads, makis or coleslaw.
+• In spring, in stuffed courgettes, fresh open sandwiches, a spring salad, maki rolls or coleslaw.

-• In summer, in picorettes and verrines for the aperitif, a Reblochon mousse or an escabeche of sunny vegetables.
+• In summer, in appetiser platters and verrines, a Reblochon mousse or a sun-ripened vegetable escabèche.

-• In autumn, in a pizza with melting Reblochon cheese, a sweet potato tart, a kale wok or stuffed aubergines.
+• In autumn, in a pizza with melted Reblochon, a sweet potato tart, a kale stir-fry or stuffed aubergines.

 Spring